fix8/fix8/README.md

 decoders and instantiation tables; a runtime library to support the generated code and framework; and a set of complete client/server test applications.

+## Note

+This is a developing branch.

+Sometimes, you even can't got the project built.

+Please go to http://www.fix8.org for a stable version.

 ## Features

 * [Fix8](http://www.fix8.org) helps you get your [FIX protocol](http://www.fixprotocol.org/) client or server up and running quickly.
 Using one of the standard FIX schemas you can have a FIX client or server up and running in next to no time.